 Similarly, if you ask when things aren’t going too great, you may not get the feedback you were hoping for, and the last thing you want is an insubstantial review.

-If things are going really well with a customer or client, seize this opportunity to ask for a testimonial!
-Positive emotions will spill over into what they say or write about you.
+That said, you don’t want to wait too long to ask for a testimonial.
+If things are going really well with a customer or client, seize the moment and ask for a testimonial!
+Positivity breeds positivity and their positive emotions will spill over into what they say or write about you.

-Positive reflections on your staff add to your businesses brand and credibility as a whole and your business is only as good as the people you employ.
+Positive reflections on your team add to your businesses brand and credibility as a whole – your business is only as good as the people you employ.